buddhablake/buddhablake/README.md

 **Unsolved Problems**:

--I was not able to implement click to download functionality as most modern browsers prohibit cross origin file downloads.
+- I was not able to implement click to download functionality as most modern browsers prohibit cross origin file downloads.
 This could eventually be resolved by temporarily storing the image on my servers, allowing for the download, then purging the image thereafter.

--While the site is mobile responsive, it was difficult to translate the UI to mobile and maintain the desired user experience.
+- While the site is mobile responsive, it was difficult to translate the UI to mobile and maintain the desired user experience.
 I don’t see this being a problem as the audience this was developed for will likely be interacting with it on desktop.
 In the future I would likely strip down the mobile functionality to “Search & Save.”
 Mobile users could search for photos and save them to their account to access later on desktop when prototyping.